microsoft/nni/examples/trials/benchmarking/automlbenchmark/README.md

 ### Run benchmarks on custom tuners
 To use custom tuners, first make sure that the tuner inherits from `nni.tuner.Tuner` and correctly implements the required APIs.
 Next, perform the following steps:
-1. Copy the implementation into the folder `./nni/extensionsions/NNI`.
-1. In `tuners.py` (under the same folder), import the custom tuner, and change the `get_tuner` function to include the new option.
+1. Install the custom tuner with command `nnictl algo register`.
+Check [this page](https://nni.readthedocs.io/en/stable/Tutorial/Nnictl.html) for details.
 1. In `./nni/frameworks.yaml`, add a new framework extending the base framework NNI.
-Make sure that the parameter `tuner_type` corresponds to the name in step 2.
+Make sure that the parameter `tuner_type` corresponds to the "builtinName" of tuner installed in step 1.
 1. (Optional) Include the new framework in the last step into `runbenchmark_nni.sh`.